 With pay-per-click (PPC) ads, you pay a third party when people click or have an impression on your ad.
 These ads are commonly seen on search engine results pages (SERPs).
 They can also appear on social media platforms where they have “ad” identifiers next to the page listing.

 PPC is a search engine marketing tactic that, when paired with your SEO strategy, can produce quality leads.
 Google Ads is a popular pay-per-click ad platform used by businesses.

 Sponsored content is paid for by an advertiser that is shared by a publisher, person, influencer, or brand.
 The most effective sponsored content includes a company or person that targets your ideal audience.
 Sponsored content can include videos, images, podcasts, and social media.

 Paid Influencer Content

-With paid influencer content, you pay a top content creator to write and promote the content for you.
+With paid influencer content, you pay a top content creator to write, refine, and promote the content for you.
 This influencer should be a well-known person in your industry.
 Influencer content benefits your business by boosting your brand awareness, conversions, and website traffic.